revodavid/openai-prompt-engineering-lab/docs/70-Using-the-API.md

 1. Navigate to your `openai-lab-build` resource
 2. Click "Keys and Endpoint" in the left-hand menu

+You can also click the "View Code" button in the playground access the Key there.
+(This is same as Key 1 from the Azure Portal.)

-3. Copy the Key 1 value and keep it handy (say, in a Notepad window).
+Copy the Key 1 value and keep it handy (say, in a Notepad window).
 You'll be needing it soon.

 ### The Completions API with GPT-3.5